Essential Photography Terms for Beginners: Know Your Vocabulary

-Depth of field can be used creatively to either blur, or include the background elements.
+What are the two types of depth of field?
+Shallow and deep – depth of field can be used creatively to either blur, or include the background elements.
 Photojournalists often shoot at smaller apertures (f/8+) to make as much of their scene in focus as possible, so as to tell the story of the scene.

 Wedding photographers on the other hand usually favour larger apertures (f/2.8, f/1.8 etc), usually so they can ‘blur out’ unnecessary elements that interfere with the subject of their frame.

-Many photographers shoot in aperture priority a lot of the time, since it’s a very popular and efficient way to use a camera.
+Is aperture priority mode the best?
+Well, many photographers shoot in aperture priority a lot of the time, since it’s a very popular and efficient way to use a camera.

 The photography term Aperture Priority refers to setting the camera so you decide the lens’s Aperture setting, and the camera decides everything else.

 For example, if you were to choose to shoot your lens at f/2.8 in aperture priority on a sunny day, your camera may decide that the shutter speed should be 1/4000 and the ISO should be 100, to ensure lots of light isn’t entering the photo, making it too bright.